 The figure below shows a LabVIEW example demonstrating the relationship between polar and Cartesian coordinates.

 2. I/Q Data in Communication Systems

 RF communication systems use advanced forms of modulation to increase the amount of data that can be transmitted in a given amount of frequency spectrum.
 Signal modulation can be divided into two broad categories: analog modulation and digital modulation.
-Analog or digital refers to how the data is modulated onto a sine wave.
-If analog audio data is modulated onto a carrier sine wave, then this is referred to as analog modulation.
-If analog audio data is sampled by an analog to digital converter (ADC) with the resulting digital bits modulated onto a carrier sine wave, this is digital modulation because digital data is being encoded.
-Both analog modulation and digital modulation are performed by changing the carrier wave amplitude, frequency, or phase (or combination of amplitude and phase simultaneously) according to the message data.
+Analog or digital refers to how the data is modulated.
+If analog audio data is modulated onto a carrier sine wave, this technology is referred to as analog modulation.
+If analog audio data is sampled by an analog-to-digital converter (ADC) with the resulting digital bits modulated onto a carrier sine wave, this technology is defined as digital modulation because digital data is encoded.
+Both analog modulation and digital modulation involve changing the carrier wave amplitude, frequency, or phase (or combination of amplitude and phase simultaneously) according to the message data.

 Amplitude modulation (AM), frequency modulation (FM), or phase modulation (PM) are all examples of analog modulation.
 With amplitude modulation, the carrier sine wave amplitude is modulated according to the message signal.
 The same idea holds true for frequency and phase modulation.

 Figure 5.
 Time Domain of AM, FM, and PM Signals